Dan-R-Sco/flower_classifier/README.md

 ## flower_classifier

 This project was developed for PyTorch Scholarship Challange 2018/2019.
-I was succesfully accepted to this progran:
+I was succesfully accepted to this program:
 <img src="./assets/email.jpg" alt="Pytorch scholarship" style="width:25px;height:25px;">